vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-messages-endpoint.md

 ---
 title: Messages Endpoint
+excerpt: >-
-excerpt: 'Send and revoke RCS messages with the messages endpoint in the RCS REST API.
-Read more.'
+  Send and revoke RCS messages with the messages endpoint in the RCS REST API.
+  Read more.
 next:
   pages:
     - rcs-rest-agent-event-endpoint